odrivetool

 Start odrivetool

-To launch the main interactive ODrive tool, type odrivetool Enter.
 Connect your ODrive and wait for the tool to find it.
-If it doesn’t connect after a few seconds refer to the troubleshooting page.
-Now you can, for instance type odrv0.vbus_voltage Enter to inspect the boards main supply voltage.
+If it doesn’t connect after a few seconds, refer to the troubleshooting page.
+Now you can, for instance, type odrv0.vbus_voltage Enter to display the board’s main supply voltage.
 It should look something like this:

 ODrive control utility v0.5.1